Viola calcarata: Description

 This plant, up to 15 cm tall, has short and glabrous stem, leafy in the lower part, prostrate, ascendent or suberect.

 Leaves

 This plant can show heterophylly: upper leaves can be different from lower leaves.
 The blade can be more or less elongated, from rounded to lanceolate, with crenate margin.
 At the base of the petiole there are stipules (5–15 mm long) of various form, from linear and entire stipules to stipules divided in many linear segments, pennate or palmate.

 Flowers

 Flower has a big corolla, 2 to 4 cm wide, of various colors: almost yellow in the center, usually with dark violet veins, the outer parts can be violet, blue, yellow or white.
 Lower petal has a spur 8–15 cm long.
 Flowering time is from May to August.

 Habitat

 This is an alpine plant, usually growing from 1500 m to 2800 m, in meadows and pastures.
+Studies suggest that as the alpine climate becomes hotter, it is likely to be more challenged than most plants.
+In the Swiss Alps, for instance, it is projected to go extinct around 2050 even under the more optimistic climate change scenarios.